asutherlin/automatedELKStackDeployment/README.md

 [Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.](https://www.elastic.co/guide/en/beats/metricbeat/7.14/metricbeat-overview.html#:~:text=Metricbeat%20takes%20the%20metrics%20and,HAProxy)

-`The configuration details of each machine may be found below.
+<---- The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.`
+_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_. ---->

 | Name     | Function | IP Address       | Operating System |
 |----------|----------|------------------|------------------|